 Benvenuti - Bienvenidos - Bienvenu - 歡迎 - Laipni Lūdzam - Velkomme - Welcome - Welkom - Willkommen

-Our classes are generally taught in German.
-Protocols, exmaninations, and seminar papers have to be written in German, unless explicitly stated otherwise.
+All our classes are taught in German.
+Protocols, examinations, and seminar papers have to be written in German, unless explicitly stated otherwise.
+Therefore the required minimum language level for ERASMUS Students is B1. (link: http://www.uni-muenchen.de/studium/studium_int/erasmus_lmuexchange/bewerbung/index.html)

 The SOCRATES/ERASMUS student exchange programmes are based on prior bilateral agreements between universities.
 Your home university will be able to inform you about how to apply for a place as an ERASMUS exchange student.